patchlevel/laravel-event-sourcing/docs/pages/getting_started.md

 !!! info

-    First of all, the bundle has to be installed and configured.
+    First of all, the package has to be installed and configured.
     If you haven't already done so, see the [installation introduction](installation.md).

 ## Define some events